rolling-scopes-school/tasks/stage1/modules/node-materials/node/node-module.md

 ### Installing Packages via npm

-To install a module, use the command
+To install a module, use the command:

 ```bash
 npm install <module name>